From money envelopes to dragons, here are the best Chinese New Year crafts for preschoolers and beyond

 Chinese New Year Sensory Bin

 Let littles get hands-on Chinese New Year-style exploring in this sensory bin.
 First, color the rice red to bring good luck (A quick how-to at Little Bins for Little Hands).
-Then add chopsticks, old Chinese coins, teacups, spoons, Chinese New Year sayings, red envelopes, and our favorite, a Buddha.
+Then add chopsticks, old Chinese coins, teacups, spoons, Lunar New Year sayings, red envelopes, and our favorite, a Buddha.
+Be sure to supervise toddlers while they enjoy this fun experience.